grorp/minetest/doc/lua_api.md

     `scrollbar name` times `scroll factor` along the orientation `orientation` and
   * be clipped to the rectangle defined by `X`, `Y`, `W` and `H`.
 * `orientation`: possible values are `vertical` and `horizontal`.
-* `scroll factor`: (optional), multiplicator for the associated scrollbar scroll position.
-  * Defaults to `0.1`.
+* `scroll factor` (optional): Multiplicator for the associated scrollbar scroll position.
+Defaults to `0.1`.
-  * `auto` will calculate the multiplicator based on the contents
+* `auto` (optional): Boolean.
+If true, the associated scrollbar will automatically be set up to make the scroll container work, replacing a `scrollbaroptions` element.
+The length of the content inside the scroll_container will be used to determine correct `min`, `max` and `thumbsize` values.
   * Requires formspec version >= 8.
 * Nesting is possible.
 * Some elements might work a little different if they are in a scroll_container.
 * Note: If you want the scroll_container to actually work, you also need to add a scrollbar element with the specified name.
-Furthermore, it is highly recommended to use a scrollbaroptions element on this scrollbar.
+If you don't enable `auto`, a scrollbaroptions element is highly recommended as well.

 ### `scroll_container_end[]`